"Blue Better Than Blue"

 Returning from a wandering deep-sea fishing boat that has to do dangerous labor in the cold winter sea for my curiousness of ocean, It was at that devastating moment of despair that the muse tapped me on the shoulder and reminded me of what I had aspired since my childhood in S. Korea, emerging country in the early 1980.

-"What I really want to be an elite explorer of Africa, but not informed at that time in S. Korea, I realised lately at the Sorbonne library that the Anglo-Saxons had done already in the19th century"
+"What I really want to be at the age 16, an elite explorer of Africa, but not informed at that time in the emerging S. Korea, I realised lately at the Sorbonne library in Paris that the Anglo-Saxons had done already in the19th century"

 Another captain at the pier's bar advised me to stop my stupid vagabonding and go back immediately to schooling ; however, I had sworn not to be a slave of boring school education, moreover, nor of dangerous fishing boat to see simply the large sea world.

-Instead of glorious elites to live an indocile slave running to succeed endlessly without any joyful desire at Hyderabad, Seoul, Tokyo, Beijing as well as USA luxury brands 8 Ivy League, I said eagerly to become SKYDOG in Europe.
+Instead of glorious elites to live an indocile slave running to succeed endlessly without any joyful desire at Seoul, Tokyo, Beijing, Hyderabad as well as USA luxury brands 8 Ivy League, having no meaningful desire or nothing to dream of made me miserable in an unbearable state, I said eagerly to become SKYDOG in Europe.